Key Sustainability Focus Areas

 We are taking meaningful climate action by:

-- Undertaking the installation of solar photovoltaic (“PV”) systems at 10 of our key manufacturing plants and our Shah Alam headquarters, collectively providing approximately 21 MWp of solar capacity
+• Harnessing solar PV systems at 11 of our key manufacturing plants, property sales galleries and our Shah Alam headquarters, collectively providing approximately 23.9 MWp of solar capacity

 OUR PERFORMANCE: